How to buy, sell and short Sirius Minerals shares

 How to buy Sirius Minerals shares

-If you want to buy Sirius Minerals shares, you can choose between owning the physical shares or betting on the share price.
-Derivatives trading lets you speculate on price movements without owning the shares.
+If you want to buy Sirius Minerals shares, you can choose between owning the physical shares or going long on the share price with deirvatives (CFDs or spread bets).
+Share dealing enables you to buy and own Sirius Minerals shares, while derivatives trading lets you speculate on price movements without owning the shares.

 Trading Sirius Minerals shares

-If you use derivatives such as CFDs to trade Sirius Minerals shares, you can buy (go long) if you think the Sirius Minerals share price will go up or sell (go short) if you think the share price will go down.
+If you want to trade Sirius Minerals, you can use derivatives such as CFDs or spread bets.
+You can buy (go long) if you think the Sirius Minerals share price will go up or sell (go short) if you think the share price will go down.
 To buy, follow these easy steps: